PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

 module purge
+module load anaconda3/2024.2
-module load anaconda3/2023.9
+module load cudatoolkit/12.4
-conda activate dark-env
+conda activate myenv

-/usr/local/bin/ncu -o my_report_${SLURM_JOBID} python myscript.py
+ncu -o my_report_${SLURM_JOBID} python myscript.py
 ```

-After the job finishes, one can use `ncu-ui` to view the results:
+The `ncu` profiler can significantly slow down the execution time of the code.

+To work the the graphical interface (ncu-ui) you can either (1) download the `.ncu-rep` file to your local machine or (2) create a graphical desktop session on [https://mydella.princeton.edu](https://mydella.princeton.edu/) or [https://mystellar.princeton.edu](https://mystellar.princeton.edu/).
+To create the graphical desktop, choose "Interactive Apps" then "Desktop of Della/Stellar Vis Nodes".
+Once the session starts, click on the black terminal icon and then run:

 ```
-$ ssh -X <YourNetID>@della-vis1.princeton.edu
+$ module load cudatoolkit/12.4
-$ /usr/local/bin/ncu-ui my_report_*.ncu-rep
+$ ncu-ui my_report_*.ncu-rep
 ```

-The `ncu` profiler slows down the execution time of the code.
-Note that `ncu-ui` is not available for Traverse.
-You will need to examine the report file on a different machine like Tigressdata or your laptop.

 # nvprof